vipulwarthe/student-performance-ml-project-2026/README.md

 *  create TaskDefination
 *  create service

-## access the application using <cluster IP:5000>       ----  use /predicdata  after port to predict the performancre
+## access the application using <public ip of cluster:5000>  with /predicdata to predict the performancre

+## Deletion Process:

+- First stop the task

+- deregister the task defination

+- delete the task defination

+- Delete cluster

+- Delete Image and delete Repo

+- Delete IAM Role related to ECS

+- Terminate the EC2 instance